 I have my license, now what?

 At this point you can begin looking for your own equipment so that you can avoid extra rental fees.
 I’d suggest working with your DZ’s rigger to ensure you are getting a good deal and more importantly that the gear is safe!
 Now comes the fun part!
 One of the most amazing thing about this sport is that there are so many different things to learn!
 There are so many different disciplines to engage in, always more people to jump with, and new things to try.
 Always remember that you don’t need to rush.
 Although skydiving is relatively safe with proper training, it is still an extreme sport and doing things above your experience level can lead to serious injury or even death.
 Skydiving is also an extremely technical activity that requires a lot of practice and hard work.
 It also has a steep learning curve so don't get discouraged if you feel like you have a large experience gap between you and the other jumpers!
 Everyone starts at the same place, and learning to fly better is what keeps us coming back!
 Continue to ask questions and always strive to get better.

-- We are Fort Liberty: The renaming of Fort Bragg
+- Back At Bragg: The Renaming of Fort Bragg